igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 This document defines Explicit Flow Measurement Techniques.
 These hybrid measurement path signals (see {{IPM-Methods}}) are to be embedded into a transport layer protocol and are explicitly intended for exposing RTT and loss rate information to on-path measurement devices.
+They are designed to facilitate network operations and management and are "beneficial" for maintaining the quality of service (see {{RFC9065}}).
 These measurement mechanisms are applicable to any transport-layer protocol, and, as an example, the document describes QUIC and TCP bindings.

 The Explicit Flow Measurement Techniques described in this document can be used